maven assembly plugin example with a tutorial in maven

 mvn assembly: assembly

-```.once the above goal is executed, it creates a zipped file that contains files in the form of the same project directory structure.
+Once the above goal is executed, it creates a zipped file containing files in the same project directory structure.

-and other ways are to attach the plugin execution with any predefined goals.
+Another way is to attach the plugin execution with any predefined goals.
+For example package goal.

 maven package

-plugin configuration and configure multiple rules in custom assembler XML files - For each jar, define your custom assembler file with format type and source and target directories information and also include and exclude elements
+elements and configure multiple rules in custom assembler XML files. - For each JAR, create a custom assembler file specifying the format type, source, and target directories information, and include/exclude elements.

-- Finally, build your project using the maven command in the command line.
+- Define the goal execution as either a single or attached goal with any predefined goals.
+Finally, build your project using the Maven command in the command line.

 Conclusion